gpo/grassroots/README_PACKAGES.md

 Vite (and vitest) in watch mode will happily refresh when a JIT package dependency updates, so we can just rely on them for watch mode for grassroots-frontend and grassroots-backend-e2etests.

-The only dependencies we need to worry about actually compiling are grassroots-shared and openapi-metadata.
+The only dependency we need to worry about actually compiling is grassroots-shared.

-## openapi-metadata

-Directly reads source from grassroots-shared and grassroots-backend, but otherwise has no dependency.
-Writes metadata.ts into it's own package.

 ## grassroots-shared